privatenumber/vue-subslot/README.md

 ```

 #### To match any element
-Use the asterisk to match any element.
-This is to match only elements and remove any text/white-space.
+Use the asterisk to match any element (incl. components).
+This can be used to filter out text/white-space.

 ```html
 <subslot element="*" />